cronenborg/oneaday/README.md

 Pic a selfie one a day for life and see you changing!

-This project is about a smartphone app that will let you pic photos of you or whatever you want and see them sequentially like a timelapse.
+This project is about a smartphone app that will let you "PIC" photos of you or whatever you want and see them sequentially like a timelapse.

 The app helps you to pick new photos showing the latest one below the new one in transparence.
 Every photos are then stored locally and remotely.